 A polar bear journey

-A lengthy, complex process was required to bring the furry, always thirsty Arctic creatures to life.
-Films and photos of actual polar bears were studied to get a better idea of how bears move their heads, bodies and limbs.
-A sculptor created a representation of the bear’s head in clay, to define the three dimensional look of the bears.
-Movement for the bears was created as animators plotted the bears’ course on the computer.
+A lengthy, complex process was required to bring the furry, always-thirsty characters to life.
+Films and photos of actual polar bears were studied to get a better idea of how they move their heads, bodies and limbs.
+A sculptor created a representation of the bears’ heads in clay, to define their three-dimensional look.
+Movement for the bears was created as animators plotted their course on the computer.

-There have been many Coca-Cola polar bear adverts since the 1993 debut, including two for the 1994 Olympic Games in which the bear slid down a luge and soared off a ski jump.
-Bear cubs also were introduced in a holiday advert in which the bear family selects its Christmas tree.
-The latest adverts see a family of polar bears in the Arctic, building snow bears and sharing bottles of Coca-Cola.
+There have been many Coca‑Cola polar bear adverts since the 1993 debut, including two for the 1994 Olympic Games in which the bear slid down a luge and soared off a ski jump.
+Cubs were also introduced in a holiday advert in which the bear family selects its Christmas tree, while the previous year saw a family of polar bears building snow bears in their Arctic Home.

 Sit back and enjoy the show!